legospacy/legospacy.github.io/_posts/2016-10-08-lua-irc-engine.md

 I kind of wish I could start again with what I've learned, especially making good use of major version zero to really make sure I'm happy with everything (and not break SemVer, as I've done a few times).

 I'm leaving the module out there for anyone who wants to pick it up.
-I've released it into the public domain via CC0 (hopefully I can do that and not break any laws).
+I've released it into the public domain via CC0 (hopefully I can do that).
 See the [README](https://github.com/mirrexagon/lua-irc-engine/blob/master/README.md) for information.